brajeshwar/brajeshwar.github.io/_posts/2007/2007-07-28-robotstxt-meta-tags-bloggers-ninja-tool-to-control-how-search-engines-index-your-site.md

----
-layout: post
-title: Robots.txt, meta tags; Blogger's Ninja Tool to control how search engines index your sit
+# Robots.txt, meta tags; Blogger's Ninja Tool to control how search engines index your sit
----

 I've been doing some bit of my own research on how to weed out non-usable contents and show just the good contents to search engines.
 I began to use robots.txt sometime back but they are limited to just disallow of some folders (like my wordpress installation folder - "wp").
 The other day, I was reading the <a href="http://googleblog.blogspot.com/2007/07/robots-exclusion-protocol-now-with-even.html">Robots Exclusion Protocol</a> (REP) on Google's own Blog, and learnt a lot that was missing from my understanding of how you can take control of Search Engines indexing your site's content.